EAPS Graduate Admissions Information

 - Three letters of recommendation; the preferred method is to have letters supplied through the electronic application website.

 - Official, certified transcripts from all previous academic work.
-For initial review purposes, the department will accept 'unofficial' transcripts and/or academic documents uploaded through the online application system.
+For initial review purposes, the department will accept 'unofficial' transcripts and/or academic documents uploaded through the online application system, as long as they are copies of official transcripts.
 If personal identifying information, such as a student identification number or social security number appear on the document, REMOVE THIS INFORMATION from your electronic version of your document or mark out the information in black ink before scanning your document.
-You are, however, still asked to provide 'official", certified transcripts; see mailing address below.
+To streamline the process, you are, however, still asked to provide 'official", certified transcripts; see mailing address below.

 - Completion of the Test of English as a Foreign Language (TOEFL) and submission of results is required for all non-English-speaking foreign nationals.
 A minimum score of 550 is required.
 For the computer-based test, a minimum score of 213 is required.